Hunner4D/airbrb/README.md

 ## Running the tests

-Run "npm run test" in the directory which you would like to see test results
+Run "npm run test" in the directory which you would like to see test results.
 <!--
 ### Break down into end to end tests